apple/cups/cups/cupspm.md

 ### Compiling with GCC

-From the command-line, create a file called `sample.c` using your favorite editor, copy the example to this file, and save.
+From the command-line, create a file called `simple.c` using your favorite editor, copy the example to this file, and save.
 Then run the following command to compile it with GCC and run it: